magnolia-k/Enbld/README.md

 # DESCRIPTION

-Enbld is a tool for building development environment.
+**Enbld is a tool for building development environment.**

-Write installation conditions (a version, the execution of a test code, configuration file etc.) of target software in perl-based DSL,then download of a source code, building, and installation will be performed altogether automatically.
+Write installation conditions (a version - latest or specific version number, the execution of a test code, configuration file etc.) of target software in perl-based DSL,then download of a source code, building, and installation will be performed altogether automatically.

 If DSL is performed once again when the software of a later more high version is released, the latest version will be installed automatically.

+## FEATURES

+- Configuration file which described installation conditions is defined by perl-based DSL.

+    Once it writes a configuration file, same environment is easily reproducible .

+- Arbitrary versions are installable.

+    If it is specified as 'latest', the latest version will be judged automatically and it will be installed.
+The version will be installed if arbitrary versions are specified.

+    Like other package management systems (Homebrew, MacPorts etc.), the package managerial system side does not specify a version.

+- It can be confirmed whether a version higher than the version installed is released.

+    The software (vim, git, etc.) upgraded frequently can also always use the latest version.

-All the software is installed in a home directory.
+- All software is installed in a home directory.

+    Software which became unnecessary can be deleted easily.

+## SUPPORTED PLATFORMS

 Enbld is performing verification of running on Mac OS X 10.8 Mountain Lion.

 Probably, it may operate also on Linux (Debian etc.).
 When not running, it is waiting for the report :)

+## CAUTION

+**Success of building of all the versions is not guaranteed.
+Since log file is displayed when building goes wrong, please analyze and send report:)**

 # INSTALLATION